 This passage is a very familiar stretch of the river.
 It is often depicted in art and Sunday school lessons.
 It paints a dramatic picture of Jesus in direct control of nature, “even the wind and the waves obey him!”
 Of course God directed nature many times before in the old testament but this is the first time in the new testament.

 The passage begins with Jesus receiving commitments from a cadre of new followers beside the Lake before crossing the lake.
 The first follower to step forward is a “teacher of the law”.
-Presumably a Pharisees, or a Sadducee.
+Presumably a Pharisee or a Sadducee.
 He is more than willing to follow this upstart from Galilee.
 Jesus’ response to this prospective follower is a bit odd.
 Jesus says “Foxes have dens and birds have nests, but the Son of Man has no place to lay his head.”

 I think I have always assumed Jesus was talking about needing a place to stay for the night, but as I read it again I wonder if there is more to this odd response.
 He is describing animals that are cared for by God, Foxes and birds, and then He refers to himself as having no place to lay His head.
 I am wondering if this is a hint about the sense of separation that Jesus laments about later in Matthew 27:45, “From noon until three in the afternoon darkness came over all the land.
 About three in the afternoon Jesus cried out in a loud voice, “Eli, Eli, lemasabachthani?” (which means “My God, my God, why have you forsaken me?”).
-This is funny water to be sure and I will not pretend to fully understand how could God be separated from God, but it seems that was the case.
+This is funny water to be sure and I will not pretend to fully understand how God could be separated from God, but it seems that was the case.

 I guess the whole concept of God becoming a man, a Godly condensate, is equally hard to understand from a human perspective, but I am convinced that God did indeed become “an old king with a new suit”.
 This new king is both different and the same as the “old king” described in the old testament.
 The added dimension is that God is with them, Emmanuel, in a tangible way that they can relate to and in fact physically follow for a time.